material-components/material-components-web-react/packages/menu/README.md

 Prop Name | Type | Description
 --- | --- | ---
-handleSelected | (index: number, item: Element) => void | Callback that is triggered when a menu list item is selected. onClose | () => void | Callback that is triggered when the menu closes. open | boolean | If true, will open the menu.
+onSelected | (index: number, item: Element) => void | Callback that is triggered when a menu list item is selected. onClose | () => void | Callback that is triggered when the menu closes. open | boolean | If true, will open the menu.
 If false, will hide menu.